CheHumbleProgger/DjangoPetProject/README.md

-# PetProject
+# DjangoPetProject
-This is my PetProject using Django
+This is my pet-project in backend development using Django

 Directories: